-Trigger Warning: This story contains details of eating disorders that may be triggering to some.
+Disclaimer: This story contains details of eating disorders that may be upsetting to some.

 “I would like to say my story started 4 years ago, but that would be absolving the impact of my childhood on my eating disorder, and more importantly, my recovery journey.
 Ever since I was a little girl, I was always heavier than my brothers and friends.
 Being the younger sister of two older brothers definitely made it easier when it came to body image, as there was no sister versus sister comparison, or for lack of a better word, competition.
 My brothers and I always poked fun at each other and bickered as typical siblings do.
 I remember them teasing me and calling me fat without even realizing the impact their words had on me and my own body image.

 In fourth grade, I remember frequently looking in the mirror and squishing my fat.
 I wondered why God chose to make ME the fat kid, not understanding at the time body fat comes partly from the food you eat and partly from genetics.
 I vividly remember going shopping with my mom and feeling ashamed I was the biggest size in kids’ clothing, almost fitting into a woman’s medium.
 My relationship with my mom played a large role in my childhood, as she would continuously try to raise my spirits, telling me, ‘Don’t worry about what other girls look like.’